 - Yes.
 Students are required to accept an internship offer at a startup before applying for an award.
-The signed offer letter/contract must be included with the application.
+The offer letter/contract signed by both parties must be included with the application.
 The signed offer letter must include the student’s employment dates and hours per week, a description of the internship roles and responsibilities, the location of the internship, contact information for the student’s direct supervisor, and any and all compensation, including in-kind.

 How do I find an internship at a startup?

 - There are many ways that students secure internships at startups.
 We suggest that students visit advisors at MBA Career Management or Penn Career Services.
 Both offices have staff members who work to identify opportunities for students interested in an entrepreneurial career path.
 Additionally, students are encouraged to utilize the Penn/Wharton alumni network to find out about any startup internship opportunities.
 Students can sign up for our listserv here; we will occasionally send out internship opportunities with alumni start-up companies.

 Does having a paid or unpaid internship increase my chances of receiving an award or the amount I could receive?

 - Students are encouraged to negotiate the highest level of compensation (including in-kind compensation) possible from the company, while keeping in mind that startup internships may not offer as much compensation as those at more established companies.
 Students should not consider this award a substitute for negotiating a salary.
-However, to be eligible to apply for an award, the applicant’s compensation from the startup (including salary and other compensation) must be below the previous summer’s median compensation for students interning at startups for applicant’s class year.
+However, to be eligible to apply for an award, the applicant’s compensation from the startup (including salary and other compensation) must be below $4500 per month or $1040 per week.